vinayakvthayil/vinayakvthayil/README.md

 ========================================================================================================================================

 ### About
-Enthusiastic and dedicated Computer Science Engineer with 5 months of industry experience in the IT field.
+Enthusiastic and dedicated Computer Science Engineer with hands-on industry experience in the IT field.
 I work effectively in both collaborative and independent work environments, demonstrating excellent teamwork and a quick learning ability to adapt and excel in technical challenges.
 Always eager to expand my knowledge, I aim to contribute effectively to projects while continuously improving my skills.

 * 🌍  I'm based in Thodupuzha, Idukki, Kerala, India
 * ✉️  You can contact me at vinayakvthayil80@gmail.com